Why Tech Sales AE's Never Feel Ahead (And How to Fix Your Operating System)

 "Your nervous system cannot tell the difference between an imagined experience and a real one."

-By building calm, structured days, you retrain your system to believe it’s safe - even if your biology wants to tell you otherwise.
+By building calm, structured days - over and over - you retrain your system to believe it's safe.
+Even when your biology wants to tell you otherwise.
+Even when the Slack notifications keep coming.

 Reclaiming Control Starts Small

-You don’t need a 5:00 AM routine or a new productivity app.
+You don't need a 5:00 AM routine or another productivity app.

-You just need a feedback loop that works for you instead of getting in your way.
+You need a feedback loop that works for you instead of against you.

-Control isn’t something you find.
-It’s something you build over time.
+Control isn't something you find.
+It's something you build.
+One feedback loop at a time.

 Once you taste what calm control feels like, you'll never want to go back to a "normal" frantic sales day again.